BladeRavinger/Satisfactory-Discord-Hub/README.md

 Please post issues in the issue tracker, provide as much info as possible.
 If you would like to make a fork and modify this bot, it must remain open source and ensure you include a link to this repo and credits
 Pull requests will be reviewed in due course and implemented if they improve the bot and are in keeping with our vision.

+# Usage

+This bot can do a few things for now and this list will grow in time

+	Post status to select channel (set in .env)

+	query server (everyone)

+	download latest save [1 hour cooldown] (everyone)

+	save and restart SF servers (Moderate members permission)

+	list server settings, Advanced and standard (Moderate members permission)

+	update standard settings (Moderate members permission)

+	set a client password (Moderate members permission)

+most commands are restricted to anyone with the 'Moderate Member' Permission, so moderators can use all commands, anyone without that permission can query and download save.

 # Installation

 ## Prerequisites